 I came up with this dish while making my vegetarian celeriac wellington.
 Since I am largely a meat-eater, I was slightly underwhelmed by my celeriac centrepiece – very nice, lovely and all but, you know, still celeriac in the middle.

-But beef wellington is one hell of a fussy, cheffy palaver.
+But beef wellington is a lot of fussy, cheffy palaver.
 You want to get it just right and you only have one chance.
 Beef wellington with the pricey fillet steak inside overcooked and dull grey, or completely raw, that’s a massive fail.
-The research on the matter boggles your mind: sear the beef, then freeze it, or freeze the made-up wellington, or just chill.
-Too much; and who can afford to waste beef fillet on trials and tests?
-Not me.

 So here’s my solution: burger wellington, wellington for dummies.
 All you really need to cook in this recipe is a skilletful of mushrooms.
 And even the wrapping up in pastry doesn’t call for a sculptor’s touch: gaps and cracks underneath are recommended.